Leoben: History

 Current cultural events include classical concerts in the Congress Leoben, productions of the Summer Philharmonic in July and performances of local and guest productions in the oldest operating theatre in Austria.

-DSV Leoben is an Austrian association football club based in Leoben.
+is an Austrian association football club based in Leoben.
 The club currently play in Austrian 2.
 Liga, the second tier of Austrian Football.
 They play at the Donawitz Stadium.